harsilspatel/StarWarsRogueGame/Design Rationale.md

 ## Force
 **Design choice**
-1. For simplicity purposes, the force will be integrated into the attack class
+1. For simplicity purposes, the force will be integrated into the `Attack` class
 2. An if...else statement will be implemented to check the force level of whoever is attempting to use the force action.
-3. A second condition will be if the item carried is an instance of the Lightsaber class
+3. A second condition will be if the item carried is an instance of the `Lightsaber` class
 4. A new attack message will be displayed based on whether or not the user was able to attack with the lightsaber.
-5. The accessors and mutators for the force will be implemented in the SWActor class.
+5. The accessors and mutators for the force will be implemented in the `SWActor` class.
 This is because any actor can take a lightsaber but will not always be able to use it
 6. This allows for both Ben and Luke to be able have their force levels set